 Community Types

-Types of Intentional Communities and Alternative Housing Solutions
+Residential Intentional Communities as Alternative Housing Solutions

-The community pages linked below are intended to point you to the best resources for joining or creating successful ICs of the type you’re interested in.
+The community types linked below are intended to point you to the best resources for joining or creating successful ICs of the type you’re interested in.
 You’ll find multiple resources for setting up time-tested frameworks for effective cooperation.
 Some of these types of intentional communities are coliving communities.
 Others share recreational or work resources, but they don’t necessarily share living or work space on a consistent basis.

 Affordable Housing